 -sunburst mirror frame (I used this one.
 You can use any similar mirror as long as the mirror can be taken out or carefully broken out so that you can use the frame.)

--ceiling flush mount light small enough to sit inside your mirror frame hole (I used this one.)
+-ceiling flush mount light small enough to sit inside your mirror frame hole.

 -screws and a drill